Foundations of special education for schools and society BS

 Make a difference in the field of special education

 Gain expertise in special education to expand its reach in schools and society.
-This program does not lead to the Academic and Behavioral Strategist (ABS) teaching license
+This program does not lead to the Academic and Behavioral Strategist (ABS) or Early Childhood Special Education (ECSE) teaching license.

 • Paraprofessional